 Knowing the condition of your wine and its transit history can be difficult to fathom when wine is in bond.
 It’s a danger associated with never actually clapping eyes on your cases before buying them.
 It’s possible that you have been sold a case of wine that has already been around the world (America and China are the most common markets).
 If your wine has travelled to and from the US, it is likely that your bottles will have export labels stuck to them.
 As a rule of thumb, attaching these will reduce the value of your wine by 20 per cent.

-Avoid the ugly surprise and don’t buy wines without having seen a photo of the stock (some merchants will provide a photo for free but we think our £7 fee is a small price to pay to know you’re buying quality stock).
+Avoid the ugly surprise and don’t buy wines without having seen a photo of the stock (some merchants will provide a photo for free but we think the £8 fee is a small price to pay to know you’re buying quality stock).

-At The London Wine Cellar we store our holdings in the warehouses of our trusted trading partner, London City Bond.
+At The London Wine Cellar we store our holdings in the warehouses of our trusted logistics partner, London City Bond.
 The majority of our stock is held within the Vinothèque warehouse in Staffordshire.
-For clients who already have wine stored here, we offer upfront payment, as it is a simple matter of transferring ownership.
-Needless to say, we’ll need to see the photographs first.
+Client’s, who already store their wine within this facility, can take advantage of an upfront payment of 50% when selling to us, as it is a simple matter of transferring ownership.